Galle Fort: Demographics

-The fort area is occupied by mostly artists, writers, photographers, designers and poets of foreign origin and is now a mixed bag of boutiques, hotels and restaurants.
+The fort area is occupied by mostly artists, writers, photographers, designers and poets of foreign origin, and has boutiques, hotels and restaurants.

 Fortifications

-The fort, originally built by the Portuguese in the 16th century to defend Galle, was an earthen structure with pallisades covering the northern inland side with a rampart and three bastions.
+The fort, originally built by the Portuguese in the 16th century to defend Galle, was an earthen structure with palisades covering the northern inland side with a rampart and three bastions.
 They believed that the seaward side was impregnable and hence did not construct any fortifications on the sea side, except for the Zwart Bastion.

 When the fort came under the control of the Dutch, they considered the old fortifications built by the Portuguese unsafe as they were made of earth and palisades.
-Hence, the Dutch decided to fully encircle the entire peninsula by building impregnable fortifications as defense against other colonial agencies in the region.
+The Dutch decided to fully encircle the entire peninsula by building impregnable fortifications as defense against other colonial agencies in the region.
 They built 13 more bastions with coral and granite stones over an area of 52 ha.
 Many of the fortification walls were built in 1663.
 The sea wall was completed in 1729.

 Gates

 Galle Fort has two, formerly portcullis, gates.
 The oldest of the two was completed by the Dutch in 1669.
 At the time it was protected by a drawbridge and a ditch.
-It can be found on the southern end of the Baladaksha Mawatha (street).
+It is on the southern end of the Baladaksha Mawatha (street).
 Above the entrance there was an emblem of the Vereenigde Oostindische Compagnie (VOC, the Dutch East India Company): A relief with a rooster on a rock above a shield with the letters 'VOC', flanked by two lions.
 On the bottom an inscription reads 'ANNO MDCLXIX' (The Year 1669).
 When the British took over in 1796, they moved the VOC emblem to the inside of the gate and replaced it with a coat of arms of King George III, leaving a stone dated 1668 and a small VOC emblem in place.

-This British Royal coat of arms shows the English lion and the Scottish unicorn holding a round shield with four symbols of the different parts of the United Kingdom.
+This British royal coat of arms shows the English lion and the Scottish unicorn holding a round shield with four symbols of the different parts of the United Kingdom.
 The edge of the shield is adorned with a garter bearing the motto 'Honi soit qui mal y pense' (Shame to him who evil thinks).
-Above the shield stands the Royal crown.
-Below it is a ribbon with the motto of the British Sovereign: 'Dieu et mon droit' (God and my right).
-The centre of the round shield is occupied by the arms of the House of Hanover.
+Above the shield stands the royal crown.
+Below it is a ribbon with the motto of the British sovereign: 'Dieu et mon droit' (God and my right).
+The arms of the House of Hanover are in the centre of the round shield.

 The new, Main Gate in the northern stretch of the fortifications, between the Moon Bastion and the Sun Bastion, was opened in 1873.
 This gate had become necessary after Galle became the administrative centre of the south of Ceylon.